- Originally published: April 17, 2025

 Key meeting statistics

-- Employees spend about 11.3 hours per week in meetings — nearly a third of the workweek.
+- Employees spend 11.3 hours per week in meetings, which works out to almost a third of the average workweek.

 Guide to meeting statistics